Astronauts Swap Station Command Before Cargo and Crew Ships Depart

-Category: Space Hits: 2The SpaceX Crew-1 astronauts (from left) Shannon Walker, Victor Glover, Michael Hopkins and Soichi Noguchi are pictured shortly after commenting on their mission before returning to Earth this weekend.
+Category: Space Hits: 7The SpaceX Crew-1 astronauts (from left) Shannon Walker, Victor Glover, Michael Hopkins and Soichi Noguchi are pictured shortly after commenting on their mission before returning to Earth this weekend.
 Credit: NASA TV

 The International Space Station has a new commander today as four astronauts prepare for their return to Earth this Saturday.
 The orbital residents will also send off a Russian cargo craft on Tuesday evening, completing its year-long stay at the orbital lab.